-At Fairfax EggBank, thanks to requests from our patients, we’ve started our ID Option Egg Donor program as a way to address this dilemma.
+At Fairfax EggBank, thanks to requests from our patients our ID Option Egg Donor program addresses this concern by offering intended parents more options.
 Here’s how the ID Option works:

 What does this program mean for families who use frozen donor eggs to conceive via an ID Option donor?
 The most important word here is “option.”
 It gives donors, patients, and children options.

-Here are some things for you to think about when you consider an anonymous donor versus an ID option donor.
+Here are some things for you to think about when you consider an Non-ID Option donor versus an ID Option donor.

 On top of all of that, parents might feel ambivalent about children knowing or meeting the egg donor, even if they are comfortable talking about egg donation.
-Many parents worry that this knowledge could potentially disrupt family life and relationships, and feel that using an anonymous donor would remove this risk.
+Many parents worry that this knowledge could potentially disrupt family life and relationships, and feel that using an Non-ID Option donor would minimize this risk.